rnnrght/archives-pandas/whatispandas.md

 This package was developed with strong connections to economists and related data analytics areas.
 The developers are also strongly within the scientific python community, so you will see strong connections to many other packages within the scientific python stack of packages.
 This is an informal name for the many tools and packages that were created for use within the scientific programming community.
 These tools tend to be very focused on performing computations and optimizing the speed of those computations.

 Within the pandas universe you'll see a strong bias towards certain data types and data models of the universe.
 It can handle many data types, but the dataframe framework that is introduced comes with its own rules on how data must be organized.
 You'll also see that there are several strong specializations within this ecosystem, such as timeseries data.
 Pandas also builds frameworks on top of many other packages, which you will see pop up from time to time.
-The strong connection to Python is also not lost, and you will usually see some core python tools and data structures appear, but this pattern is gradually going away as the pandas framework begins to support more activites.
-However, this can also be a sign of someone newer to pandas who isn't yet intimately femiliar with many of the tools available in the library.
+The strong connection to Python is also not lost, and you will usually see some core python tools and data structures appear, but this pattern is gradually going away as the pandas framework begins to support more activities.
+However, this can also be a sign of someone newer to pandas who isn't yet intimately familiar with many of the tools available in the library.

-From a style standpoint, you'll find that many of the core python tools adopted into the cononical pandas framework live in the more advanced domain, so there is a near guarenteed possibility that novices will see a steady barrage of new syntax and tools.
+From a style standpoint, you'll find that many of the core python tools adopted into the canonical pandas framework live in the more advanced domain, so there is a near guaranteed possibility that novices will see a steady barrage of new syntax and tools.
 There are many reasons for this, as those who are developing this tool are more advanced or professional python developers, and they are trying to adapt a general purpose programming language into a very specialized language for data at scale.
-That scale component often means that they will make the choice to sacrefice readability for speed, running with the presumption that their users will also have similar scale needs and accept that trade off.
+That scale component often means that they will make the choice to sacrifice readability for speed, running with the presumption that their users will also have similar scale needs and accept that trade off.
 Unfortunately, this means that novices to programming and python will struggle in trying to understand the syntax and purpose behind some of the common patterns used within this library.

 There will also be a stronger visible presence of more traditional computing vocabulary words and upper level maths vocabulary.
-Both of these facts stem from the origins of the devolopers of the package.
+Both of these facts stem from the origins of the developers of the package.
 Many have programmed in lower level languages before python, and are deliberately writing tools in pandas to help Python communicate with those languages because they tend to be computationally faster (this is the glue, as mentioned before).
-Many of the functions and services being created in pandas originate from linear algebra and other statistical areas, so it would only be natural for those items to retaisn that vocabulary.
+Many of the functions and services being created in pandas originate from linear algebra and other statistical areas, so it would only be natural for those items to retains that vocabulary.

-None of these things are bad necessarily, but they do represent a presumption of the community that users of this package have a working comfort in more traditional programming lanugages, linear algebra, and statistics.
+None of these things are bad necessarily, but they do represent a presumption of the community that users of this package have a working comfort in more traditional programming languages, linear algebra, and statistics.
 Operationally, this means that novices who have only been exposed to Python's data structures (which are named and used in strongly different ways than many other languages) will face an additional vocabulary learning curve, because they will not always know the mapping of the traditional to the python ecosystem.

 ### As a project

-While this is a free and volunteer developed package, many of the core maintainers have devolopment for it built into their jobs.
-Pandas is also a fiscally sponsored project of NumFOCUS, a non-profit dedicated to supporting open souce projects and communities.
+While this is a free and volunteer developed package, many of the core maintainers have development for it built into their jobs.
+Pandas is also a fiscally sponsored project of NumFOCUS, a non-profit dedicated to supporting open source projects and communities.
 This means that they help pay for community building, some development, and computing resources (such as hosting and websites).

 ## What kind of data?